Luchi Gonzalez: Coaching career

 On August 17, 2022, it was announced that Gonzalez would take over as head coach of the San Jose Earthquakes prior to the start of the 2023 Major League Soccer season.
 He would officially join the club following the conclusion of the 2022 FIFA World Cup.

+Gonzalez qualified his team to the playoffs in his first season, but the Earthquakes were eliminated by Sporting Kansas City on penalties in the first edition of the Wild-card round as part of the new playoff format.
+However, in 2024, he was only able to coach his team to three wins in their first 19 matches and a placement at the bottom of the league table, and Gonzalez was fired on June 24.